How to Deal with Stress God’s Way

 The stress I felt on the mule that day high up in the mountains of Ethiopia was a short-term stress – one that is handled best by a quick cry heavenward!

 But long term stress is a bit trickier and more difficult to remedy, especially when it is something like an unfair boss, a rebellious child, abuse of any kind, impending deadline, unpaid bills piling up – or whatever is uppermost in your mind right now as you read this.

 When you respond to stress in unhealthy ways, you are only “surviving” your days.
 Every day is just another one to make it through – however you can.

 But handling stress in a healthy way, God’s way, puts you in “thriving” mode.

-Next Action: Get your own copy of my ebook “God’s Remedy for Transforming Stress into Rest” and get on the narrow path to thriving amidst your stress, and dare I say, even resting!
+Get your own copy of my eBook How to Handle Stress: God’s Prescription for Turning Stress into Rest and get on the narrow path to thriving amidst your stress, and dare I say, even resting!